Arachne: Ovid

 In Metamorphoses, the Roman poet Ovid writes that Arachne was a shepherd's daughter who began weaving at an early age.
-She became a great weaver, boasted that her skill was greater than Minerva's, and refused to acknowledge that her skill came, at least in part, from the goddess.
+She became a great weaver, boasted that her skill was greater than that of Minerva (the Roman equivalent of Athena), and refused to acknowledge that her skill came, at least in part, from the goddess.
 Minerva took offense and set up a contest between them.
-Presenting herself as an old lady, she approached the boasting girl and warned her that it was unwise to compare herself to any of the gods and that she should plead for forgiveness from Minerva.
+Presenting herself as an old woman, she approached the boasting girl and warned her that it was unwise to compare herself to any of the gods and that she should plead for forgiveness from Minerva.

-Arachne was not disheartened and boasted that if Minerva wished to make her stop, she should appear in person and do it herself.
+Arachne was not disheartened and insulted the old woman even stating that she has lived far too long and boasted that if Minerva wished to make her stop, she should appear in person and do it herself.
 Immediately, Minerva removed her disguise and appeared in shimmering glory, clad in a sparkling white chiton.
 The two began weaving straight away.
 Minerva's weaving represented four separate contests between mortals and the gods in which the gods punished mortals for setting themselves as equals of the gods.
-Arachne's weaving depicted ways that the gods, particularly Zeus, had misled and abused mortals, tricking and seducing many women.
-When Minerva saw that Arachne had not only insulted the gods but done so with a work far more beautiful than Minerva's own, she was enraged.
+Arachne's weaving depicted ways that the gods, particularly Jupiter, had misled and abused mortals, tricking and seducing many women.
+When Minerva saw Arachne's flawless work, she was enraged.
 She ripped Arachne's work to shreds and hit her on the head three times with her shuttle.
-Shaken and embarrassed, Arachne took her life by hanging.
+Shaken and embarrassed, Arachne killed herself by hanging.